bxt/ivrea/README.md

 <img alt="Photo showing a buzzer and an ultrasonic sensor connected to an Arduino nano on a breaboard" src="parkHelper.jpg?raw=true" width="432" />

-### 2048
+### 2048 game

-The number 2048 is not only 2^11 but also the name of a well-known arcade game.
+The number 2048 is not only 2<sup>11</sup> but also the name of a well-known arcade game.
 It only needs 4x4 tiles, 4 buttons for the 4 directions and maybe a bit of score and highscore display.
 And it's a lot of fun.
-So I picked this as a candidate to develop a more complex game on the 128x64 Pixel OLED screen.
+So I picked it as a candidate to develop a more complex game on the 128x64 Pixel OLED screen.
 The screen is connected with I2C and the buttons with pull-ups, so the hardware can be constructed in no time.
 However, for the software in [`play2048.ino`](2048/play2048.ino) and other files I ventured into some new areas.
+I looked at [this Arduino code](https://github.com/zhaofengli/2048-arduino/blob/master/board.h) and [this JS code](https://github.com/gabrielecirulli/2048/blob/master/js/game_manager.js) to understand the game logic, but in the end I developed it myself again, as I didn't quite understand their code.

+What's so cool about it?
 The highscore is saved in the EEPROM.
-There a individual desings for the tiles (they look artsy, but are hard to read, maybe I'll change tham) which were exported from a sprite with a small Go script [`transformSprite.go`](2048/transformSprite.go).
+There are individual desings for the tiles which were exported from a [sprite image](2048/sprite.png) with a small Go script [`transformSprite.go`](2048/transformSprite.go) – they look artsy, but are hard to read, maybe I'll change tham.
 And then there's even a 3D animation when reaching the 2048 tile, rendered from the [Blender3D](blender.org) file [`animation.blend`](2048/animation.blend) and exported into bitmap frames using [`transformFrames.go`](2048/transformFrames.go).
 It fills almost the whole flash memory.
 Welp!
 But I think it was worth it.

+Maybe I'll turn this into a hardware project at some place again, The buttons are a bit annoying to press, put it in a nice case with a battery, ...?

 ![Photo showing my highscore of 36056 and the final game state on my own breadboard-based Arduino-driven version of 2048](2048/play2048.jpg?raw=true)